Srishti002/hand-written-digit-classification-using-numpy/README.md

 1. Weight initialization

    ![](https://github.com/Srishti002/hand-written-digit-classification-using-numpy/blob/main/Screenshot%202024-10-14%20002013.png)

+   - Weights and biases are initialized randomly.
-   - Here In first layer, the number of neurons are 20 and 784 is size of the input image
+   - Here in first layer, the number of neurons are 20 and 784 means 28 * 28 = 784 is size of the input image.
+   - In second layer again, 20 neurons
+   - Third layer is softmax layer containing 10 neurons.

+2. Forward Propogation :-